 Parents and Students

 Deciding which college or university to attend is exciting, but can also be overwhelming.
 There are many important things for a student to consider – what school is the right fit?
 What major should I choose?
-How clean are the bathrooms?
-How good is the food?
+Is the food good?

 Certainly, campus safety is a priority for both students and parents.
 The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (Clery Act) is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.

 The links below offer resources to consider as you compare universities.

 - What is an Annual Security Report?

 - U.S. Department of Education’s Campus Safety and Security Data Analysis Cutting Tool

 - Student Media Guide to the Clery Act

 It is important to note that colleges and universities are required to provide sexual assault prevention education and awareness programs for students and employees, as well as inform victims of their options should a victimization occur.

 Colleges and universities that are effectively educating their students and responding to victims may, and most likely will, have higher numbers.